bridgetownrb/bridgetown/bridgetown-website/src/_docs/prototype-pages.md

   collection: tigers
 ```

-/_tigers/bengal.md`
+`/_tigers/bengal.md`
 ```yaml
 ---
 title: Bengal Tiger
 country: India
 ```

-Which would produce a generated `tigers/countries/india` page that loops through
+This would produce a generated `tigers/countries/india` page that loops through
 all the tigers in `India`.